Jawad037/SignifyCRM/README.md

 What is the use of this Repo:

-This repository contains a simple React JS project that serves as a basic template or starting point for building React applications.
+This repository contains a SignifyCRM Project that serves as a basic template or starting point for building React applications.